olin/studentgovernment/student_government_constitution.md

 #### Section 2.
 Campaigning.

-To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning is not allowed at the College outside of published guidelines specified in the Student Government By-Laws.
+To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning is only allowed at the College within published guidelines specified in the Student Government By-Laws.
 The Election Monitor presiding over the election, and as needed, the Honor Board, will jointly investigate allegations of campaigning and decide upon potential resolutions -